 \section{Experimental Results}

 In this section, we present the experimental results.
-The virtual MIMO FMCW radar system that we use in this paper, is the 4-chip cascaded FMCW radar sensor TIDEP-01012 from TI with 12 tx and 16 rx antennas.
-The radar is used in TDM mode which results in 86 non-overlapped virtual antenna elements.
+The virtual MIMO FMCW radar system that we utilize in this paper, is the 4-chip cascaded FMCW radar sensor TIDEP-01012 from TI with 12 TX and 16 RX antennas.
+The radar is operated in TDM mode which results in 86 non-overlapped virtual antenna elements.
 Therefore, it is considered as an 86-element FMCW radar system.
 Fig.~\ref{fig:CASCADEBoard_1} illustrates the RF board which consists of 4 AWR1243 chips.
-Each AWR1243 chip has 3 tx and 4 rx antennas which after synchronization the entire board corresponds to a system of 12 tx and 16 rx antennas.
+Each AWR1243 chip has 3 TX and 4 RX antennas which after synchronization the entire board corresponds to a system of 12 TX and 16 RX antennas.
 Then, by exploiting the TDM technique we can achieve 192 elements virtually.
 The effective time duration of the transmitted chirp signal is $40 \; \rm \mu s$.
 The center frequency of the radar has been set at $78.8 \; \rm GHz$.
-The effective bandwidth of the radar has been chosen to be $3.5997 \;\rm GHz$ which theoretically\emph{} results in $3.7086\; \rm cm$ for the $3 \; \rm dB$ resolution in the range direction.
-Also, the sampling frequency of the ADC is $8 \;\rm MHz$.
-The high pass filters at the RF front end, have been set to the smallest possible cut-off frequencies.
+The effective bandwidth of the radar has been chosen to be $3.5997 \;\rm GHz$ which theoretically\emph{} results in $3.7086\; \rm cm$ for the resolution limit in the range direction.
+Furthermore, the sampling frequency of the ADC is $8 \;\rm MHz$.
+The cut-off frequency for the high pass filters at the RF front-end, have been set to the smallest possible value.

-Fig.~\ref{fig:CASCADEBoard_2} shows the DSP board which helps with collecting the raw data at the output of the ADCs.

 The layout of the RF board has been depicted in Fig.~\ref{fig:layout} which clearly shows the distances between different elements that we need for the 3D imaging process.

-There are two separate stepper motors which have been used to create 2D motion in azimuth and elevation directions.
-The stepper motors are controlled using Arduino DUE.
-One stepper motor is for generating linear motion in the horizontal direction and the other one is to create linear motion in the vertical direction which as a result we can create a 2D aperture.
+There are two separate stepper motors which have been utilized to create 2D motion in the azimuth and elevation directions.
+The stepper motors are controlled by the Arduino DUE.
+One stepper motor is for generating linear motion in the horizontal direction and the other one is to create linear motion in the vertical direction.
+Consequently, we can create a 2D aperture.
 The Arduino DUE has been programmed using C++ programming language.
-The 4-chip cascaded radar board is controlled via the LUA commands provided by TI and are run in MATLAB environment.
-The stepper motors are controlled using a python script with the help of the Arduino.
+The 4-chip cascaded radar board is controlled through the LUA commands provided by TI and are run in MATLAB environment.
+The stepper motors are controlled through a Python script with the help of the Arduino.
 A schematic of how different parts are connected has been presented in Fig.~\ref{fig:schematic}.